curl/curl/docs/INSTALL.md

 the `--disable` statements suggested above.
 Use will cause tests relying on those features to fail.
 The test harness can be manually forced to skip the relevant tests by specifying certain key words on the `runtests.pl` command line.
-Following is a list of appropriate key words:
+Following is a list of appropriate key words for those configure options that aren't automatically detected:

  - `--disable-cookies`          !cookies
+ - `--disable-dateparse`        !RETRY-AFTER !CURLOPT_TIMECONDITION !CURLINFO_FILETIME !If-Modified-Since !getdate !-z
- - `--disable-manual`           !--manual
+ - `--disable-libcurl-option`   !--libcurl
- - `--disable-proxy`            !HTTP\ proxy !proxytunnel !SOCKS4 !SOCKS5
+ - `--disable-verbose`          !verbose\ logs

 # PORTS